issp-center-dev/TeNeS/docs/sphinx/en/file_specification/parameter_section.rst

 - ``iszero_tol``

-  - When the absolute value of tensor elements loaded is less than ``iszero_tol``, it is regarded as zero
+  - When the absolute value of operator elements loaded is less than ``iszero_tol``, it is regarded as zero

 - ``output``

   - Save numerical results such as physical quantities to files in this directory
-  - The default directory is the current directory.

 - ``tensor_save``

-  - Save optimized each tensor to files in this directory
+  - Save optimized tensors to files in this directory
-  - Not save if empty
+  - If empty no tensors will be saved

 - ``tensor_load``

-  - Read each tensor from this directory
+  - Read initial tensors from files in this directory
-  - Must be set to the same degree of parallelism where the tensors were saved
-  - Not load tensors if empty
+  - If empty no tensors will be loaded

 ``parameter.simple_update``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Parameters in the simple update procedure.

 .. csv-table::
    :header: "Name", "Description", "Type", "Default"
    :widths: 30, 30, 10, 10

-   ``tau``, "Imaginary time step in imaginary time evolution operator", Real, 0.01
+   ``tau``,           "Imaginary time step :math:`\tau` in imaginary time evolution operator", Real,    0.01
    ``num_step``,      "Number of simple updates",                                              Integer, 0
    ``lambda_cutoff``, "cutoff of the mean field to be considered zero in the simple update",   Real,    1e-12

 ``parameter.full_update``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+Parameters in the full update procedure.

 .. csv-table::
    :header: "Name", "Description", "Type", "Default"
    :widths: 30, 30, 10, 10

-   ``tau``, "Imaginary time step in imaginary time evolution operator", Real, 0.01
+   ``tau``,                 "Imaginary time step :math:`\tau` in imaginary time evolution operator",                                       Real,    0.01
    ``num_step``,            "Number of full updates",                                                                                      Integer, 0
    ``env_cutoff``,          "Cutoff of singular values to be considered as zero when computing environment through full updates",          Real,    1e-12
    ``inverse_precision``,   "Cutoff of singular values to be considered as zero when computing the pseudoinverse matrix with full update", Real,    1e-12